 The Core Competencies for Strong LoRs & Individual Performance Reports

 Provide patient care that is:

 - Effective for the treatment of health problems

-- Effective for the promotion of health
+- and Effective for the promotion of good health

 Demonstrates knowledge about: